codefellows-seattle-javascript-401d10/lab-11-12-express-api/lab-raziyeh/README.md

-# Express-API
+# Express-API -
 =============
-uses express to run POST, GET, PUT and DELETE requests. structures :
+using Express, Router-level middleware for GET, POST, PUT, DELETE requests. using parameters instead of string query.

+This app allows clients to connect to the API and perform the following operations on the /api/book path:

+ - GET: takes an ID (e.g. /api/book/:id)
+ - POST: takes a body JSON object with the properties : title, author, page
+ - PUT: takes an ID and body JSON; modifies an existing object with the provided JSON.
+ - DELETE: takes an ID and delete the object corresponding to the ID.

+structures :
 - lib
     - storage.js
+    - error-middleware.js
 - model
     - book.js
 - route
     - book-router.js
 - test
-    - person-route-test.js
+    - book-test.js
 - data
-    - schemaName (example:person)
+    - schemaName (example:book)
         - JSON files - created with POST request
 - root
     - server.js